cessen/tenthash/README.md

 3. **Simple and portable.**  It should be easy to understand and straightforward to write conforming (and performant) implementations, without need for special hardware instructions.
 4. **Reasonably fast.**  It doesn't need to win any speed competitions, but its speed should be measured in GB/sec, not MB/sec, on typical hardware.

-The use cases for such a hash function are admittedly a little niche.
+The use cases for this are admittedly a little niche.
 Typically a cryptographic hash function would be used in most of the use cases that TentHash targets.
-Nevertheless, TentHash aims to fill that niche where the hash function itself does not need to be secure.
+Nevertheless, TentHash aims to fill that niche where the hash function itself does not need to be secure, but hash quality is still important and a small, portable, performant implementation is preferred or needed.

 ## Comparison with other hashes.